rey5137/jsonbatch/README.md

 Transformer template works on each corresponding JSON response, but response template works on the grand JSON that constains all data.

 ## Temporary Variables
-In case you want to store some temporary variables, you can define **vars** object inside request template.
+In case you want to store some temporary variables, you can define **vars templates** inside request template.
 ```json
 {
   "requests": [